myechuri/ukonvrt/README.md

 Full path of a user application.

 Supported application types:

+X86-64:
-- ELF binary (64-bit LSB executable, x86-64)
+- ELF binary (64-bit LSB executable)
 - Java (JDK 7)
-- [Work In Progress] Node.js
+- Node.js

+Aarch64:
+- ELF binary

 If you have an application type that is currently not supported, please [file a GitHub issue](https://github.com/myechuri/ukonvrt/issues/new).
 Thanks!